- Initial Setup (Common Steps)

 Installation From Update Site

-Until JBoss Tools is available from the Eclipse Marketplace, you can instead install from an update site.
+While JBoss Tools is available from the Eclipse Marketplace, you can also install from an update site.

 1. As above, you will need to first download the correct version of Eclipse for your platform, unpack it, install Java 7 (or 6), and launch Eclipse.